andri27-ts/bAbI/README.md

 ```
 $ cd $HOME  # or any other development directory you prefer
 $ git clone
-$ cd
+$ cd bAbI
 ```

 ## Tensorboard

-To visualize the loss function and the histograms of the NN layers using Tensorboard, run on your terminal
+To keep track of the progress and to visualize the histograms of the NN layers, use Tensorboard, running on your terminal

 ```
 $ cd $HOME  # or any other development directory you prefer
-$ cd
+$ cd bAbI
 $ tensorboard --logdir tf_logs
 ```

+## Contributing
+Please let me know if you need more information or if you want to contribute in any way